megabit-labs/pathways/README.md

 # pathways
-Pathways aims to reduce the replication of information when creating tutorials in different fields.
+Pathways aims to be the roadmap for learning any skill.
+It is a curated and opinionated collection of tutorials.

 ## The Goal
-The internet is full of amazing and *free* resources to learn all kinds of skills.
-The problem is, most such resources are focussed.
-There are no comprehensive tutorials to learn a new skill on the internet.
-Not free ones anyway.
-This is what Pathways is supposed to solve.
+The internet is full of amazing and *free* resources of varying qualities.
+However there is **no guide to decide which one is best or relevant for a particular skill level**.
+Not free ones anyway. **Pathways solves this by collecting the best tutorials into steps**.
+Steps that form a comprehensive guide for learning any skill upto a desired level.

-**Pathways' purpose is not to create amazing resources for learning, but to arrange existing resources sequentially**.
-A sequence of these steps will be called a *pathway*.
-A pathway will allow learners to learn a skill topic-by-topic without having to google around too much.
-Basically, the first N-1 steps of a pathway will prepare the user for the N<sup>th</sup> step.

-Take learning Django, for example.
-If you're a complete newbie to software development and want to learn django, you might end up doing something like this -
+Suppose you're a complete newbie to software development and want to learn Django, you might end up doing something like this -

 1. You google "Learn Django"
 2. You read an article that tells you what Django follows the MVT pattern.